 It is common for people to choose baking chocolate or chocolate chips when they need to cook or bake something sweet.
 However, many people have found that chocolate chips do not behave the same way as baking chocolate when it comes to cooking or baking, i.e., chocolate chips do not melt easily.
 So, what should you do when chocolate chips are reluctant to melt?

 When your chocolate chips do not melt, you should try adding a little bit of water.
 Warm water might make it easier for the chocolate chips to start melting.
-However, this might also not work in some cases, so you may try adding a few drops of vegetable oil to smooth the texture.
+However, this might also not always work, so try adding a few drops of oil to smooth the texture.

-If you need a solution in a situation when your chocolate chips might not seem to be melting, you have come across the right article.
+This article is a solution in a situation when your chocolate chips might not seem to be melting.
 Here, you will read why sometimes it is difficult to melt chocolate chips, and what you should do in a situation like this.
 I have provided some ways to melt chocolate chips and what to expect once you have taken the appropriate steps for melting.

 Why Don’t Some Chocolate Chips Melt?